MaryamShanabli/Synchrony/README.md

-# 🌟 Synchrony - Where Students Teach Students
+# 🌟 Synchrony - Because Chaos Is Expensive

 > AI-powered platform that turns study groups into collaborative learning experiences